silverstripe/silverstripe-lessons-v4/README.md

 With the `.env` file in `htdocs`, the settings will cascade down to project A, B, and C.

-You can place an `.env` file in, say project B, and it will override the parent `.env` file.
+You can place an `.env` file in, say project B's project root 'project-b', and it will override the parent `.env` file.

 * htdocs/ [ .env ]
     * project-a/